ClementTsang/bottom/TOOD.md

 ## Other possible features

 * Potentially process managing?

-* Theming
+Depends on the libraries...

 * Rearranging?

-* Definitely keybinds

 * Filtering in processes along with sorting

-* See if current disk activity is possible to do/graph?